Tue. 13.11.18 / 6 pm Past is Prologue

 20 Years of COSMOSQUAW: screening and conversation with Samantha Nock and Salia Joseph

-An evening with Sḵwx̱wú7mesh storyteller Salia Joseph and Cree/Métis poet Samantha Nock, who will honour, contextualize and expand on Cree/Saulteaux/Métis artist Lori Blondeau’s COSMOSQUAW (1998).
+An evening with Sḵwx̱wú7mesh storyteller Salia Joseph and Cree/Métis poet Samantha Nock, honoured, contextualized and expanded on Cree/Saulteaux/Métis artist Lori Blondeau’s COSMOSQUAW (1998).
 Blondeau’s work offers a critical exploration of Indigenous women and beauty.
 Twenty years later, Joseph and Nock explore the same theme, what has changed, and what has stayed the same.
-The pair will offer a reply to the performance that involves a live reading, music, and a screening of the piece itself.
+The pair offered a reply to the performance that involved a live reading, music, and a screening of the original piece itself.

 303 E. 8th Ave

 Salia Joseph is from the Sḵwx̱wú7mesh and Snuneymuxw First Nation’s on her father’s side and is British and Jewish on her mothers.
 In 2016 she graduated with a bachelor of arts degree in First Nations and Indigenous studies from the University of British Columbia.
 She recently graduated from a yearlong full time immersion program in her language, Sḵwx̱wú7mesh Sníchim at Simon Fraser University.
 Salia sings in a band called An̓usáyum̓ (Two Berries) as well as a traditional Sḵwx̱wú7mesh dance/singing group called Ta Na Wa Káwstem.
 Salia works for Kwi Awt Stelmexw, a Sḵwx̱wú7mes language and culture non-profit.
 In addition to this she has recently completed a curatorial internship at the Bill Reid Art Gallery.
 Salia is also committed to her continued learning journey of Salish wool weaving.